BUYING THE TRUTH

 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
 (Galatians 5:21)

-The concept of "faith alone" is a modern form of the ancient heresy, Gnosticism, in which salvation consists of specialized knowledge rather than a change in behavior.
+Faith alone is a modern form of the ancient heresy called Gnosticism in which salvation consists of specialized knowledge rather than a change in behavior.

 Many of today’s errors, such as the doctrine of the pre-tribulation rapture, would lose much of their force apart from the basic error that Christian grace is a way of attaining eternal residence in the spirit Paradise apart from serving the Lord.